 - Alignment: an established methodology (e.g. a rationale for how it was prepared, what was included and excluded, and why these decisions were made) that a report follows.

-Verification can only be provided for non-financial data (since there is no “standard”) and does not need to be performed by an accredited professional.
+Verification can only be provided for non-financial data (since there is no “standard” – yet) and does not need to be performed by an accredited professional.
 When reports are verified, the data itself has been checked, but often the calculations and analyses made on the reports have not undergone the same accuracy assessment.

 Why Assurance and Verification Matter

-The Next Step: Investment Grade Certification
+The Next Step: Investment Grade ESG Data